isomerpages/imda-pixel/_documentation/Code Template.md

 * There is a grey border around each table cell `border: 15px solid #F7F7F7; `

 # Success Stories
+One story per row.
+All text are vertically aligned to middle.
+There is a light border between stories.
+There is no top border for the 1st row, and no bottom border for the last row.
+The story title is in a hyperlink to make it obvious to users that it is clickable.

 <table>
 	<!-- 1ST OR MIDDLE ROWS -->